When Is Soybean Season? A Commodity Investor's Guide to Trading Soy

 Key Factors That Influence the Price of Soybeans Worldwide

-Soybean crops around the world have their own unique production cycles of planting, growing, and harvesting, all of which influence the price of the global crop.
+Soybean crops around the world have unique production cycles of planting, growing, and harvesting, all of which influence the price of the global crop.
 Grain prices tend to move the most during the growing season, as supply expectations can shift significantly depending on planted acreage, weather, and growing conditions.
 Crop disease and infestation can also play a role in the price volatility of soybeans each year.

-Listed below are windows of opportunity for planting and harvesting soybean crops within the largest soybean-producing countries in the world.
+Below, you'll find the windows of opportunity for planting and harvesting soybean crops within the largest soybean-producing countries in the world.

-World Production by Country (Planting Season / Harvest Season)
+World Production and Planting/Harvesting Seasons by Country

-As soybeans are an agricultural commodity, the weather determines the size and condition of the crop.
+Since soybeans are an agricultural commodity, the weather determines the size and condition of the crop.
 Soybeans can be stored, but the shelf life of inventories is limited, as soybeans deteriorate and lose nutritional value over long periods.